 -Los Angeles Police Chief Charlie Beck

 place officers at the right time and location to give them the best chance of preventing crime.
+Communities across the US and overseas are experiencing dramatic reductions in crime thanks in large part to PredPol technology — helping law enforcement prevent crime before it occurs.

 Police departments nationwide are facing budget freezes and deep cuts, requiring them to manage their resources more effectively while still responding to public demand for crime prevention and reduction.